Yes, We Accept UnitedHealthcare Medicare Advantage

 - Soddy-Daisy, TN: 210 Walmart Drive, Suite 100 — Monday and Wednesday.

-- Ringgold, GA: 4962 Battlefield Pkwy — Friday.
+- Ringgold, GA: 4962 Battlefield Pkwy — preparing to begin scheduling; wait list open.

 Telehealth follow-up visits are available for established patients at all four locations, covered by UHC Medicare at the same rate as in-person visits in most cases.